Perth to Tasmania 2024/5

 9/10 334km

 Cold night last night, it was still only 3C when we left at 8am with 20sp including a Hobby Falcon.
 Over to Raphael Rd Coombe for 9sp.
 Bordertown Lake had 18sp with the first Hoary-headed Grebe and quite a few species still breeding.
 Off the beaten track at Miram silo we had 15sp including a Rufous Songlark.
 Down the dirt track to Merwyn Swamp which was dry as usual but added Brown Treecreeper and White-winged Chough, we had a low fly by of a Wedge-tailed Eagle as we ate our lunch.
 Just to the east is Lawloit Hall for 11sp with Dusky Woodswallow.
-A few more back roads got us to Kinimakatka Rd for 8sp.
+A few more back roads got us to Kinimakatka for 8sp.
 Heading south now to Stringybark Walk Little Desert NP for a Hooded Robin.
-Further south to Kalinga Sf 1 where I got a Spider Orchid and Restless Flycatcher as special.
+Further south to Kalingur Sf 1 where I got an Eastern Mantis Orchid and Restless Flycatcher as special.
 Douglas Mine Iluka was its usual ratty self with 8sp.
 The guard came out to ask us what we were doing, as the site is on the boundary of their operations, but I hadn’t done anything illegal and I didn’t find anything rare or endangered for them to be worried about.
 We camped for the night at Fulham Streamside Reserve on the Glenelg River and added birds until dark.
 There is a Laughing Kookaburra chick being fed by adults just above our heads.
 As usual along rivers here the Sulphur-crested Cockatoos get unreasonably loud and screechy just on sunset, so I had to wait until they quietened down to go and record the frogs calling.

 Weebill